 The Charter School recognizes its legal responsibility to ensure that no qualified person with a disability shall, on the basis of disability, be excluded from participation, be denied the benefits of, or otherwise subjected to discrimination under any program of the Charter School.
 Any student who has an objectively identified disability which substantially limits a major life activity, including, but not limited to learning, is eligible for accommodations by the Charter School.
-The parent of any student suspected of needing or qualifying for accommodations under Section 504 may make a referral for an evaluation to the Head of School.
-A copy of the Charter School's Section 504 policies and procedures is available on our website.
+The parent of any student suspected of needing or qualifying for accommodations under Section 504 may make a referral for an evaluation to the Executive Director.
+A copy of the Charter School's Section 504 policies and procedures is available upon request at Sabrina.
+Ciolino@peak -prep.org and on the school website.